Accounting - Associate in Applied Science Degree

 *Humanities: Choose one from: ART 101, HIS 101, HIS 102, HIS 201, HIS 202, MUS 105, PHI 101, PHI 103, PHI 110; ENG 201, ENG 202,ENG 205, ENG 206, ENG 208, or ENG 209 may be chosen, but only if ENG 101 and ENG 102 have been completed.

-** Mathematics: Students who did not meet the COMPASS scores for placement in MAT 101 should complete MAT 032 or MAT 155 during the first semester.
+** Mathematics: Students who did not meet the placement test scores for MAT 101 should complete MAT 032 or MAT 155 during the first semester.

 ***ACC electives: Select from the following: ACC 150, ACC 240, AOT 261, and BUS 270